weijuey/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a note to a specific contact in the list.
-2. d'Intérieur adds the note to the contact.
+2. d'Intérieur adds the note to the contact and shows the contact.

   Use case ends.